fbpx

 • The first way requires you to use a grout bag.

-• The second process needs you to use a stiff-bristled brush and semi-dry grout.
+• The second process requires a stiff-bristled brush and semi-dry grout.

 Both ways are efficient, so your choice depends on the materials and tools at hand.